danigorbaciov/docs.wavesplatform/docs/en/blockchain/waves-protocol/cryptographic-practical-details.md

-# Cryptographic practical details
+# Cryptographic Practical Details

 ## Description

-This section describes all the details of cryptographic algorithms which are used to:
+This section describes details of cryptographic algorithms which are used to:

 1. Create private and public keys from seed.
 2. Create addresses from public key.